cosmos72/stmx/README.md

 - `bordeaux-threads`
 - `trivial-garbage`

-Note: as of 27 July 2013, the stable branch of STMX does **not** yet contain support for hardware transactions - to get them, download the latest version from GitHub (see below).
+Note: as of July 2013, the stable branch of STMX does **not** yet contain support for hardware memory transactions - to get them, download the latest version from GitHub (see below).

 Since STMX was added to QuickLisp quite recently (15 June 2013), it